What did you think an artist would pick up on from your poem?

 What surprised you about this collaborative piece?

 Poet Kate Lebo: I’m piecing together a voice out of someone else’s voice in this poem.
-To have that re-spoken or translated or however you want to say it into visual art adds another layer of fluency and another layer of misunderstanding.
+To have that re-spoken or translated or however you want to say it, into visual art adds another layer of fluency and another layer of misunderstanding.
 The poem repurposes someone else’s words.
 This visual collaboration continues that game of telephone.

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Kate Lebo: No, actually.
 When I’ve written about visual art, it’s been about the materials—the paint and canvas and solvents.
-Right now, I’m more inspired by what makes things than than made thing itself.
+Right now, I’m more inspired by what makes things than the made thing itself.

 Describe the collaboration in one word.